tencent-quantum-lab/TenCirChem/README.md

 and is optimized for chemistry applications.

 ## Easy Installation
-Getting started with TenCirChem is a breeze.
-Simply install the package via pip:
+Getting started with TenCirChem by installing the package via pip:

 ```sh
 pip install tencirchem